Michael Wright (basketball)

 Michael Wright (January 7, 1980 – November 10, 2015) was an American-Turkish professional basketball player.
-He also held Turkish citizenship.
-His Turkish name was Ali Karadeniz.
+He also held Turkish citizenship, under the name Ali Karadeniz.
 He played professional basketball in Poland, Spain, Israel, South Korea, France, Germany, and Turkey.
 He was murdered in 2015.

 High school career

 Wright played his high school basketball at Farragut Academy, where, as a freshman, he was part of one of the best teams in the country, which boasted future professionals Willie Farley and Ronnie Fields, as well as Minnesota Timberwolves superstar Kevin Garnett.
 At 2.03 m (6 ft 8 in), Wright played center after Garnett's departure, and moved to power forward in college.

 College career

 At the University of Arizona, Wright started for the Wildcats in the 2001 NCAA Division I championship against the Duke Blue Devils.
 However, undersized for that position at the pro level, and too slow to be a small forward,he dropped to the second round of the 2001 NBA draft where he was drafted by the New York Knicks.